 Not only are you doubting your self-worth, you are sending the message to your current clients that your services are not as valuable as you once thought.
 It is crucial to remember that though the client is paying for your services, they are also paying for an entire experience with you during the wedding.
 Instead of discounting your business, use incentives to book clients who are on the fence with you.
 The incentives you provide must hold value, so they must be worth it both you and the client.

-Once you master the secrets to in-person sales, you will be able to sell your products and services to any client that you book (at the prices you originally set).
+Once you master the secrets to in person sales photography, you will be able to sell your products and services to any client that you book (at the prices you originally set).
 The number one key to selling is to be confident with what you offer clients.
 Find out how you can choose a pricing model which is perfect for your business to assist your growth with The Keys to Pricing for Wedding Photographers!
+Click the banner below to access the guide today.